 When was the last time you cleaned your iron?
 A lot of people never bother, but cleaning your steam iron on a regular basis will give you better results while extending the life of the iron.
+Learn how to clean an iron with some simple tips from Best Vacuum.

 First, Read the Manual